gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-2:20 The Sun shall be turned into darkness, and the Moon into blood, before that great and notable day of the Lord come.
+2:20 The Sun shall be turned into darkness, and the Moon into blood, before that great and notable day of the Lord come.
-2:21 And it shall come to pass, that whosoever shall call on the Name of the Lord, shall be saved.
+2:21 And it shall come to pass, that whosoever shall call on the Name of the Lord, shall be saved.

 199